realityforge/planet_quake/docs/games.md

 Allow clients to center the weapon in the middle of the hud instead of using the hand aligned position.
 TODO: turn off LERPTAG for this and just draw the weapon centered in the middle using weapon->mins/maxs.

 ### USE_LOCAL_DMG
-Advanged Location Damage, hitting a player on specific body parts changes damage amount.
+Advanced Location Damage, hitting a player on specific body parts changes damage amount.
 Also, slows and breaks legs if you fall too far like UrT.

 ### USE_GRAVITY_BOOTS
 Anti-gravity boots with `\boots` command.